Every day, thousands of new Amazon Sellers find out the hard way that the “great” product they had envisioned selling on Amazon:

 Because of the huge swings that sales rank can undergo due to a sudden change in customer demand, looking at a single data point can’t tell you how well an item has been selling over the past few months.
-A low sales rank, can trick you into thinking an item is a longtime popular seller, when actually, that item was just sold.
+A low sales rank can trick you into thinking an item is a longtime popular seller, when actually, that item had just been sold recently.

 To make accurate predictions about how fast an item is really selling, you need to look at multiple data points and see how an item’s sales rank trends over a longer period of time.

-One useful site to do this is http://camelcamelcamel.com
+One useful site to do this is camelcamelcamel.

 Normally when accessing product information via API, to abide by Amazon’s terms, a user must not store product data to build a database of historical sales history.

-We believe that the owners of this Camelcamelcamel site have worked out some sort of special arrangement with Amazon to store the sales rank and buy box price information for millions of products long term.
+We believe that the owners of the Camelcamelcamel site have worked out a special arrangement with Amazon to store the sales rank and Buy Box price information for millions of products long term.
 Just type in your ASIN or even search for products by name to find them and see how the product’s sales rank has trended over time.

 This will help you to see if the current sales rank is an anomaly or if it presents an accurate representation of the product’s sales over time.
-This can be a tedious process, entering in ASIN numbers one by one and clicking through to assessing graphical results.
+This can be a tedious process, entering ASINs one by one and clicking through to assess results graphically.

-One effective alternative to camelcamelcamel.com is the tool keepa.com – this is a simple app to add to your browser, embedding historical sales history right on the Amazon product detail page of the specific items of interest to you.
-(It’s also a nifty tool to use if you are simply shopping on Amazon as a consumer).
+One effective alternative to camelcamelcamel is the tool Keepa.
+This is a simple app to add to your browser, embedding historical sales history right on the Amazon product detail page of the specific items of interest to you.
+(It’s also a nifty tool to use if you are simply shopping on Amazon as a consumer.)

-The next factor that you need to look at is how many reviews a product has received.
-Sellers who are looking to manufacture their own products can use reviews on other like products as a barometer as to how competitive the like product is and how long that product has been for sale on the channel.
+The next factor you need to look at is how many reviews a product has received.
+Sellers looking to manufacture their own products can use reviews on other similar products as a barometer for how competitive the similar product is and how long that product has been for sale on the channel.

-If you see a type of product that has thousands of reviews for each competing product, that particular market niche is probably mature, meaning the products have been on site for a while and there are enough competing products on site that you’ll probably want to find a different type of product.
+If you’re looking to manufacture your own products, and you see a type of product that has thousands of reviews for each competing product, that particular market niche is probably mature.
+This means the products have been on site for a while and there are enough competing products on site that you’ll probably want to find a different type of product.

 Resellers, however, take the opposite approach.
-More reviews mean more product sales with a tenured history of sales, so it can be a positive signal for you to consider pursuing that product’s brand (assuming the pricing and list of current competitors still leave opportunity for you to enter as another reseller).
+More reviews mean a tenured history of high-volume sales, which can be a positive signal for you to consider pursuing that product’s brand (assuming the pricing and list of current competitors still leave opportunity for you to enter as another reseller).

 Are there thresholds for reviews?

-- For Sellers who manufacture their product, some do have arbitrary cutoffs like at least 200 reviews but under a 100 reviews.
-Although a lot of reviews may be a sign of competition, it’s probably best to more heavily weight the number of sellers competing for the buy box and the number of similar competing products within the category
+- For sellers that manufacture their product, some do have arbitrary cutoffs like at least 200 reviews but under 100 reviews.
+Although a lot of reviews may be a sign of competition, it’s probably best to more heavily weight the number of sellers competing for the Buy Box and the number of similar competing products within the category.

-Are there other Sellers which have FBA offers on the product?
+Are there other Sellers with FBA offers on the product?

 You’ll want to gauge how many total offers there are and how many are fulfilled by Amazon.
-In estimating the price they can sell the product at, we’ve seen sellers mistakenly assume that they just need to list their product for a few dollars less than their competitors.
+In estimating the price at which they can sell the product, we’ve seen sellers mistakenly assume that they just need to list their product for a few dollars less than their competitors.

-For example, you’re researching a folding camping chair and find that right now although there’s 12 competitors (3 of them FBA), the product’s buy box price is an 85% markup from your cost on that item, and it’s sales rank number gives you an estimated 10 unit sales per day.
+For example, you’re researching a folding camping chair and find that right now although there are 12 competitors (3 of them FBA), the product’s buy box price is an 85% markup from your cost on that item, and its sales rank number gives you an estimated 10 unit sales per day.

-And if the current competitors on a product are mostly similarly-priced FBA sellers, keep in mind that if you enter as an FBA seller, you are likely going to get slight more or less than your “fair share of the pie” which would be 1/n the number of FBA sellers on the item.
-The size of the pie rarely grows with more FBA sellers, so you are all just stealing sales from each other.
+And if the current competitors on a product are mostly similarly priced FBA sellers, keep in mind that if you enter as an FBA seller, you are likely going to get slightly more or less than your “fair share of the pie”—which would be 1/n the number of FBA sellers on the item.
+And the size of the pie rarely grows with more FBA sellers, so you are all just stealing sales from each other.

-If you are thinking about a product that is being sold by Big Box retailers, you have probably missed a few points.
+If you are thinking about selling a product that is being sold by big box retailers, you have probably missed a few points.

-Our goals are either to improve the quality of on an existing high-selling, niche product and create a unique value proposition to propel our version of the product or to find a niche item with consistent buyers that we can undercut the current selling prices on.
+Our goals are either to improve the quality of on an existing high-selling, niche product and create a unique value proposition to propel our version of the product, or to find a niche item with consistent buyers on which we can undercut current selling prices.